 Alzheimer’s Orange County is now conducting Mind Checks via Zoom!
 Mind Checks are cognitive wellness screenings that help to identify possible changes in cognition and thinking in a “first-step” approach.
 Mind Checks create a baseline for individuals and identify those at risk for cognitive impairment.
 Mind Checks contribute to early detection and treatment of cognitive decline.
 Available by appointment.
 Please call 844-373-4400 to schedule a day and time most convenient for you.
 Click here to learn more about who and why should consider a screening.

 Healthy Brain Club

 Alzheimer’s Orange County is excited to partner with Healthy Brain Club, a program of Irvine Clinical Research, to provide free community education events for the public.
-Led by Dr. Dung Trinh, Chief Medical Officer of Irvine Clinical Research and board member of Alzheimer’s Orange County, these seminars and lectures will provide you with the latest in Alzheimer’s research and healthy living science that can help you reduce your risk of developing dementia.
+Led by Dr. Dung Trinh, Chief Medical Officer of Irvine Clinical Research, these seminars and lectures will provide you with the latest in Alzheimer’s research and healthy living science that can help you reduce your risk of developing dementia.

 Chronic Mental Illness and the Risk for Dementia

 People with chronic mental illness who develop dementia need comprehensive, culturally-sensitive and trauma-informed management of both conditions.
 We will review schizophrenia, bipolar disorder, major depressive disorder and alcohol use disorder in older adults and how these chronic illnesses increase the risk of developing dementia.
 An overview will be provided on evaluations, treatments & medications, and

 Sharpen your Mind!University United Methodist Church 18422 Culver Dr., Irvine, CA